microsoft/Freeflow/README.md

 Then, checkout the code of libraries/ and libmempool/ Build and install the libraries to /usr/lib/ (which is default).

-Step 4: Repeat Step 2 to start customer contaienrs in more hosts.
+Step 4: Repeat Step 2 to start customer containers in more hosts.
 You can capture a Docker image of node1 for avoiding repeating the installations and building.

 Validation: in customer containers, install RDMA perftest tools with "sudo apt-get install perftest".
 Try "ib_send_bw" or "ib_send_lat".

 # Applications #

-Freeflow has been tested with RDMA-based Spark (http://hibd.cse.ohio-state.edu/), HERD (https://github.com/efficient/HERD), Tensorflow with RDMA enabled (https://github.com/tensorflow/tensorflow) and rsocket (https://linux.die.net/man/7/rsocket).
+For RDMA, Freeflow has been tested with RDMA-based Spark (http://hibd.cse.ohio-state.edu/), HERD (https://github.com/efficient/HERD), Tensorflow with RDMA enabled (https://github.com/tensorflow/tensorflow) and rsocket (https://linux.die.net/man/7/rsocket).
 Most RDMA applications should run with no (or very little) modification, and outperform traditional TCP socket-based implementation.

+For TCP, Freeflow has also been tested with many applications/framework, including DLWorkspace (https://github.com/Microsoft/DLWorkspace) and Horovod (https://github.com/uber/horovod).

-# Note #
+# Contacts#

-Current released version provides the best isolation between different containers and works the best in multi-tenant environment.
-This comes with a little performance penalty.
-We have another version that has the same performance as bare-metal RDMA, while gives up a little isolation.
-We will release it soon.
+This implementation is a research prototype, and its technical details will be published in academic papers.
+If you have any questions, please raise issues on Github or contact the authors below.

+Yibo Zhu (yibzh@microsoft.com)

+Hongqiang Harry Liu (lampson0505@gmail.com)

+Daehyeok Kim (daehyeok@cs.cmu.edu)

+Tianlong Yu (tianlony@andrew.cmu.edu)